cssnano/cssnano/.changeset/local-cssnano-config.md

 "cssnano": major
 ---

-cssnano now discovers configuration only in the current working directory, using `package.json`, `.cssnanorc.json`, `.cssnanorc.js`, or `cssnano.config.js` in that order.
-Parent-directory lookup, `.cssnanorc`, and extensionless configuration files are no longer supported.
-Use `configFile` to select a supported configuration file in another directory.
+cssnano now discovers configuration only in the current working directory, using `.cssnanorc.json` or `cssnano.config.js` in that order.
+The `cssnano` field in `package.json` is no longer supported.
+Parent-directory lookup, `.cssnanorc.js`, `.cssnanorc`, and extensionless configuration files are no longer automatic.
+Use `configFile` to select any configuration file in another directory.
 PostCSS configuration behavior is unchanged.